Molluscum contagiosum is caused by a virus that is a member of the poxvirus family. Pox-viruses are brick or oval-shaped viruses.

 Symptoms

-Symptoms include shiny, smooth, white, dimpled bumps, with a curd-like core and itching on the genitals and trunk area.
+Symptoms include shiny, smooth, white, dimpled bumps with a curd-like core and itching on the genitals and trunk area.
 Bumps on the skin can be the only sign that a person has molluscum contagiosum.
-These bumps often appear about 7 weeks after being exposed to the virus that causes molluscum.
+These bumps often appear about seven weeks after exposure to the virus that causes molluscum.
 Sometimes, the bumps do not appear for many months.

 When the bumps appear on the skin, they often: